There is so much to love about this potato galette, we hardly know where to begin!

 Want to make individual tarts?
 Considering making the galette in a little tart pan.
 No sharing, and more potato to puff pastry crust ratio for everyone!

 It’s not often we find a recipe that works for breakfast, lunch, and dinner, but here we are!
+If you make this Potato Galette recipe, please let me know by leaving a review and rating below.

 And make sure to sign up for our newsletter and follow along on Instagram, TikTok, YouTube, Pinterest, and Facebook for more Well Seasoned recipes!
-DON’T FORGET to tag us on social channels when you make a recipe at #wellseasonedstudio !!
-We LOVE seeing what you’re up to in the kitchen!
+Don’t forget to tag us on social channels when you make a recipe at #wellseasonedstudio and upload your photos below!
+We love seeing what you’re up to in the kitchen!

 For more vegetarian recipes, check out the following: